 This prospectus is part of a registration statement on Form F-1 that we filed with the United States Securities and Exchange Commission (the "SEC") using a "shelf" registration process.
-Under this shelf registration process, the selling securityholder may, from time to time, offer and sell the Class A Shares described in this prospectus in one or more offerings.
+Under this shelf registration process, the selling securityholders may, from time to time, offer and sell any combination of the securities described in this prospectus in one or more offerings.

-We will not receive any proceeds from the sale of Class A Shares to be offered by the selling securityholder pursuant to this prospectus, but we will receive proceeds from the sale of our Class A Shares to the selling securityholder pursuant to the Purchase Agreement.
-We will pay the expenses, other than underwriting discounts and commissions, if any, associated with the sale of our Class A Shares pursuant to this prospectus.
-To the extent required, we and the selling securityholder, as applicable, will deliver a prospectus supplement with this prospectus to update the information contained in this prospectus.
+We will not receive any proceeds from the sale of Class A Shares or Private Warrants to be offered by the selling securityholders pursuant to this prospectus, but we will receive proceeds from Warrants or Specified Options exercised in the event that such Warrants or Specified Options are exercised for cash.
+We will pay the expenses, other than underwriting discounts and commissions, if any, associated with the sale of our Class A Shares and Private Warrants pursuant to this prospectus.
+To the extent required, we and the selling securityholders, as applicable, will deliver a prospectus supplement with this prospectus to update the information contained in this prospectus.
 The prospectus supplement may also add, update or change information included in this prospectus.
 You should read both this prospectus and any applicable prospectus supplement, together with additional information described below under the caption "Where You Can Find More Information."
-We have not, and the selling securityholder has not, authorized anyone to provide you with information different from that contained in this prospectus.
+We have not, and the selling securityholders have not authorized anyone to provide you with information different from that contained in this prospectus.
 The information contained in this prospectus is accurate only as of the date on the front cover of the prospectus.
 You should not assume that the information contained in this prospectus is accurate as of any other date.

-This prospectus is not an offer of Class A Shares in any jurisdiction where an offer is not permitted.
+No offer of these securities will be made in any jurisdiction where the offer is not permitted.